 If you like spending your vacation on the water, Albany is a great location for planning a trip.
 Whether you enjoy fishing, boating, swimming, or paddle sports, you can find the perfect spot in the mid-Willamette Valley.
 The town of Albany is nestled where the Calapooia and Willamette Rivers meet, and is surrounded by small ponds, large reservoirs, and multiple rivers and streams.

 The Willamette River is one of the few rivers in the U.S. that flow north, and forms the western boundary of Linn County.
 While it is used for river travel at its northern end, the river is used in the Willamette Valley primarily for recreation.
 Boating and water skiing are popular along this river.
 Lodging and RV camping are also available in Albany.
+Plan your trip along the Willamette River Water Trail.

 Foster and Green Peter Reservoirs